Bolton: Early history to the Civil War

 A charter to hold a market in Churchgate was granted on 14 December 1251 by King Henry III of England.
 Bolton became a market town and borough by a charter from the Earl of Derby, William de Ferrers, on 14 January 1253, and a market was held until the 18th century.
 Burgage plots were laid out on Churchgate and Deansgate in the centre of the medieval town close to where Ye Olde Man & Scythe public house, dating from 1251, is situated today.

 In 1337 Flemish weavers settled and introduced the manufacture of woollen cloth.
-More Flemish weavers, fleeing the Huguenot persecutions, settled here in the 17th century.
+More Flemish weavers, fleeing the persecution of Huguenots, settled here in the 17th century.
 The second wave of settlers wove fustian, a rough cloth made of linen and cotton.
 Digging sea coal was recorded in 1374.
 There was an outbreak of the plague in the town in 1623.

 During the English Civil War, the people of Bolton were Puritans and supported the Parliamentarian cause.
 A parliamentary garrison in the town was attacked twice without success but on 28 May 1644 Prince Rupert's Royalist army with troops under the command of the Earl of Derby attacked again.
 The attack became known as the Bolton Massacre in which 1,500 died, 700 were taken prisoner and the town plundered.
 The attackers took to referring to the town as the "Geneva of the North", referencing Geneva's dominant Calvinism, although historian Malcolm Hardman says this was a description borne "more of irritation than accuracy".
 At the end of the Civil War, Lord Derby was tried as a traitor at Chester and condemned to death.
-When his appeal for pardon to parliament was rejected he attempted to escape but was recaptured and executed for his part in the massacre outside Ye Olde Man & Scythe Inn on 15 October 1651.
+When his appeal for pardon to parliament was rejected he attempted to escape but was recaptured.
+For his part in the massacre, he was executed outside Ye Olde Man & Scythe Inn on 15 October 1651.